 COVID-19 Vashon Situation Report

-Weekdays the Vashon Emergency Operations Center produces a briefing for our emergency workers and for the community.
-The daily situation report includes information on Vashon community response actions and support.
+The Vashon Emergency Operations Center produces this briefing for our emergency workers and for the community.
+The situation report is published Tuesday and Friday and includes information on Vashon community response actions and support.

 Current Virus Statistics:

 Vashon Island COVID-19 Case Count as of 2/23/21:*